aerospike/aerospike-client-python/doc/aerospike.rst

     Return succcess after successfully committing the master replica

-.. rubric:: Consistency Level Policy Options
+.. rubric:: AP Read Mode Policy Options

-Specifies the number of replicas to be consulted in a read operation to provide the desired consistency guarantee.
+Read policy for AP (availability) namespaces.

-.. data:: POLICY_CONSISTENCY_ONE
+.. data:: POLICY_READ_MODE_AP_ONE

-    Involve a single replica in the operation
+    Involve single node in the read operation.

-.. data:: POLICY_CONSISTENCY_ALL
+.. data:: POLICY_READ_MODE_AP_ALL

-    Involve all replicas in the operation
+    Involve all duplicates in the read operation.

+.. rubric:: SC Read Mode Policy Options

+Read policy for SC (strong consistency) namespaces.

+.. data:: POLICY_READ_MODE_SC_SESSION

+    Ensures this client will only see an increasing sequence of record versions.
+Server only reads from master.
+This is the default.

+.. data:: POLICY_READ_MODE_SC_LINEARIZE

+    Ensures ALL clients will only see an increasing sequence of record versions.
+Server only reads from master.

+.. data:: POLICY_READ_MODE_SC_ALLOW_REPLICA

+    Server may read from master or any full (non-migrating) replica.
+Increasing sequence of record versions is not guaranteed.

+.. data:: POLICY_READ_MODE_SC_ALLOW_UNAVAILABLE

+    Server may read from master or any full (non-migrating) replica or from unavailable partitions.
+Increasing sequence of record versions is not guaranteed.

 .. rubric:: Existence Policy Options